-“The patient’s blood count is of decisive importance for the diagnosis of Polycythaemia Vera.
-Once the blood count has changed and the patient has a markedly increased hematocrit level or other signs of elevated blood cell values, the patient should be referred to a hematologist to get the correct diagnosis, and a systematic work-up has to be initiated.”
+“The patient’s blood count is of decisive importance for the diagnosis of polycythaemia vera.
+Once the blood count has changed and the patient has a markedly increased haematocrit level or other signs of elevated blood cell values, he/she should be referred to a haematologist for a systematic processing of his/her condition.”

 In special laboratories, a JAK2 mutation can be analyzed by molecular-biologic methods.
 A JAK2 mutation in combination with an elevated haematocrit level – which is the case in 95% of PV patients – Polycythaemia Vera is very likely.